Are you searching for experienced Adoption Lawyers in Colorado Springs?

 An adoption usually occurs in two steps.
 First, the child must become “available for adoption”, i.e. either the birth parent relinquishes his or her parental rights to the child or the Court terminates their rights.
 Once that takes place, the child may be legally adopted by a new family.

 With a private adoption, it is tempting to draw up a contract with the birth mother prior to the birth of the child, but this contract will not be legally enforceable.
 Colorado law will not allow a birth parent to terminate their parental rights until the child is born.
-If you are considering private adoption, it is important to make your attorney aware of any promises or commitments made to the birth parent, including payment of specific medical bills and expenses.
+If you are considering private adoption, it is important to make your private adoption lawyer aware of any promises or commitments made to the birth parent, including payment of specific medical bills and expenses.

 Once the Colorado adoption process begins, it is unwise to move out of the county.
 This is because each county handles its own adoptions.
 Moving out of the county may require you to restart the process, including new paperwork filing, another home study, and so on.
 Stay where you are throughout the duration of the adoption if you want the process to go quickly and smoothly.

 If your plans include an adoption call us at (719) 577-9292 and we will answer all your questions about adoption, private adoption, and help you determine your best course of action.
 There is absolutely no obligation and your consultation will be 100% confidential.